NorSC/supervisor-search/_supervisors/amy-melniczuk.md

 email: amy.melniczuk@northumbria.ac.uk
 website: https://scholar.google.ca/citations?user=EMWnRw8AAAAJ&hl=en
 office_hours: >-
-  Mondays: 2 pm - 3 pm
+  Wednesday: 4 pm - 5 pm

-  Fridays: 10 am - 11 am
+  Fridays: 11 am - 12 pm

   Location: Ellison Building, Room B113

   Email: amy.melniczuk@northumbria.ac.uk

   Note: If the above timeslots are inconvenient for you, email me, and we can try to make it on another day.
-In addition, to save you precious time, even though you will come on Mondays and Fridays, it is still good to email me in case I am not in the office for some teaching tasks.
+In addition, to save you precious time, even though you will come on Mondays and Fridays, it is still good to email me in case I am not in the office for unexpected tasks.
 research_group: Northumbria Social Computing
 research_themes:
   - Human-Computer Interaction